saronson/cs331-s21-jmallett2/lab01/README.md

 Given a perimeter of 60, we can find two right triangles with integral length sides: `[(10, 24, 26), (15, 20, 25)]`.
 Complete the following function, which takes an integer `p` and returns the number of unique integer right triangles with perimeter `p`.

-Note that your solution should take care to limit the number of triangles it tests --- **your function must complete in under 3 seconds for all values of `p` used in the test cells below to earn credit.**
+Note that your solution should take care to limit the number of triangles it tests --- **your function must complete in under 3 seconds for all values of `p` used in the tests to earn credit.**

 ## Exercise 4: Simple ASCII Art